danking/hail/hail/python/hail/docs/experimental/vcf_combiner.rst

 ------------------------------

 The :func:`.run_combiner` function is the primary entry point to running the Hail GVCF combiner.
-A typical script for running the combiner on Google Cloud Dataproc using ``hailctl dataproc`` might look like the below::
+A typical script for running the combiner on genomes on Google Cloud Dataproc using ``hailctl dataproc`` might look like the below::